Tiny House Grants

 • Property: Permanent foundation, meets program housing standards

 Apply through your local USDA Rural Development office.
 The application process requires income documentation, property ownership proof, and detailed descriptions of needed repairs.
 Processing takes 30-90 days.
-Visit the USDA Rural Development website or call 800-670-6553 to find your state office and begin the application process.
+Visit the USDA Rural Development website or call 800-670-6553 to find your state office.

 HUD Community Development Block Grants